 But higher interest rates in the U.S. mean than borrowing globally will become more expensive, and this will have an impact on Canadian businesses.
 The anticipated rate hikes by the Bank of Canada will also contribute to higher borrowing costs.

 The second concern is the NAFTA renegotiation.
 With about two-thirds of Canada’s goods and services exports destined to the U.S., this is a very important market for Canadian exporters.
 If the NAFTA renegotiation falls apart, though, tariffs would likely return to the rates under the rules of the World Trade Organization, which are not significantly different on average for the vast majority of our trade to the United States.
 But because of the rather lopsided relationship, that is, Canada depends on trade with the U.S. more than the other way around, the loonie could depreciate against the dollar, by as much as 5%.
 Of course, this would help compensate for the higher export prices.

-Oil prices are expected to range between US $50 and $65 per barrel over the course of the year.
+Oil prices are expected to range between US $50 and $65 per barrel over the course of the year, and will likely stay within this band in 2018.
 Increased economic activity has been positive for oil prices.
 The oil supply reduction agreement by OPEC and other oil producing nations, notably Russia, has drawn down inventories and helped to stabilize prices.
 The agreement’s extension throughout 2018 will keep prices relatively stable next year.
 This will attract more investment to the sector, helping to spur growth in Western and Atlantic Canada.

 What it means for entrepreneurs

 The world economy is expanding and this offers incredible opportunities for Canadian entrepreneurs to position themselves for growth and take advantage of the global momentum.
 There are headwinds, but a lower dollar will continue to be advantageous for Canadian exporters.
 With interest rates still low, now it’s the right time for business owners to make the necessary investments to grow, be more productive and more competitive.